MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * Welcome message must not redirect the user to another Teams app, instead the welcome message must nudge the user to complete their first task and briefly describe all supported bot commands in the app. [*Mandatory Fix*]

-* Welcome message must not contain links to any app marketplace including Microsoft AppSource. [*Mandatory Fix*]
+* Welcome message must not contain links to any app marketplace including AppSource. [*Mandatory Fix*]

 * If your app has a complex configuration workflow that requires admin led installation, doesn't have an intuitive and readily available sign up flow, or requires users to complete configuration steps outside the Teams experience and return then the bot in such an app must send a proactive welcome message in a team or group chat scope after installation. [*Mandatory Fix*]